Sue: Are we underwater this week?

 Sue: WHAT?
-He didn’t make it to the final episode?
+So he didn’t make it to the final episode?

-The Doctor is about to be shot by a Sea Devil, he wonders if they’ve met before.
+As the Doctor is about to be shot by a Sea Devil, he wonders if they’ve met before.

-Sue: I don’t want to be a racist, but can how he tell?
+Sue: I don’t want to appear racist, but how can he possibly tell?
 They all look the same to me.

-Sue: I’ve just noticed that the crew bed’s are covered in bubble wrap.
-How will they get any sleep?
-They’ll be popping all night.
+Sue: I’ve just noticed the crew beds are covered in bubble wrap.
+How do they get any sleep?
+They must be popping all night.

-The Silurians and Sea Devils gain control of the bridge.
-Of course, Sue notices the Sea Devil with the lopsided head.
+As the Silurians and Sea Devils gain control of the bridge, Sue notices the Sea Devil with the lopsided head.
 Of course she bloody does.

 Sue: Is that Sea Devil in the background having a nap?
-It’s tiring work, killing humans.
+It must be tiring work, I suppose, killing humans.

-Tegan wants to rescue the Doctor but, once again, Turlough would rather save his own skin.
+Tegan wants to rescue the Doctor but Turlough would rather save his own skin.

 Sue: I really like Turlough.
-He’s got hidden depths.
+He’s got hidden depths to him.
 There’s still a lot to learn about this character.
 He’s fascinating, if you ask me.
-And he’s played by a great actor, too, which helps.
+And he’s played by a great actor, too, which definitely helps.
 I don’t know why he didn’t keep it up.

-The Silurians want to start a nuclear war between the two human power blocs.
+The Silurians hope to trigger a nuclear war between two human power blocs.

-Sue: The storyline is very bleak.
-But isn’t that what Greg wanted to do?
+Sue: Isn’t that what Greg wanted to do?
 They should have joined forces.
-They could have saved themselves a lot of time.
+They could have saved themselves a lot of time and effort.

 The Doctor begs the Silurian leader to reconsider.